 Learners submitting an application to the proposed programme should provide supporting documentation for application consideration, in line with any one of the below Access arrangements or minimum entry requirements:

-Evidence may be provided through:
+RPL portfolio evidence may be provided through:

 - Prior study and qualifications, including CPD, short courses and professional awards as well as NFQ awards